CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 1. Log on to Azure Portal with your credentials.

-1. From here, click on “Storage Accounts” under the “Azure Services” section.
+1. From here, click on **Storage Accounts** under the “Azure Services” section.

 1. Now, we need to find the correct storage account from the list of accounts you currently see.
 It will be named “testanomalymod” followed by a sequence of random numbers.
 For example, “testanomalymod7380583022”.
 Once you find it, click on that account.